OpenDSA/OpenDSA/RST/en/Glossary.rst

       non-printing characters (such as carrage return).
       Now largely replaced by UTF-8 encoding.

+   assembly code
+      A form of  :term:`intermediate code` created by a compiler that is easy to convert into the final form that the computer can execute.
+      An assembly language is typically a direct mapping of one or a few instructions that the CPU can execute into a mnemonic form that is relatively easy for a human to read.

    asymptotic algorithm analysis
       A more formal term for :term:`asymptotic analysis`.